HP Servers and Persistent Memory

 This is an extremely vast topic that I’ve been interested in for quite a while, and I’ll summarize some of the potential benefits:

 - Maintaining referential integrity – Microsoft recommends keeping cold data in on-disk tables, and hot data in memory-optimized tables.
-But there’s just one problem with that: support for FOREIGN KEY constraints are not supported between on-disk and memory-optimized tables.
+But there’s just one problem with that: FOREIGN KEY constraints are not supported between on-disk and memory-optimized tables.
 Migrating all data to memory-optimized tables solves this specific issue.

 - Native compilation – if you want to use native compilation, it can only be used against memory-optimized tables.
 If you can deal with the potential TSQL surface area restrictions, migrating all data to memory-optimized tables might allow greater use of native compilation.